Chrono-byte/ChronoBot/README.md

 # ChronoBot

-A discord selfbot written in javascript using discord.js!, [Support Server!](https://discord.gg/YH2RV2P)
+A discord selfbot written in javascript using discord.js!, [Support Server!](https://discord.gg/YH2RV2P).
+Chronomly#8108 and TJDoesCode#6088 <b>are not responsible if you get banned for using ChronoBot</b>.

 # How to Use!